naev/naev/dat/naevpedia/lore/factions/pirates.md

 # Galactic Space Pirates

-The Galactic Space Pirates are split into to main groups, the clans and independent pirates.
+The Galactic Space Pirates are split into two main groups, the clans and independent pirates.
-Independent pirates are further split into marauders, extremely aggressive and not very well-equipped pirates, and the normal pirates, which tend to be better equip and usually strive to join one of the major pirate clans.
+Amoung the independent pirates are marauders who are extremely aggressive and not very well-equipped.
+Other pirates tend to be better equipped and usually strive to join one of the major pirate clans.

 The four main clans are the <%= strblacklotus %>, <%= strwildones %>, <%= strravenclan %>, and <%= strdreamerclan %>.